Hyperbolic navigation: Absolute vs. differential timing

 There is a serious practical problem with this approach - in order to measure the time it took for the signals to reach the receiver, the receiver must know the precise time that the signal was originally sent.
-This is not possible in the case of uncooperative signal sources (like enemy artillery) and until the 2000s, widespread clock distribution was an unsolved problem until the widespread introduction of inexpensive GPS receivers.
+This is not possible in the case of uncooperative signal sources (like enemy artillery) and until the 2000s, clock distribution was an unsolved problem until the widespread introduction of inexpensive GPS receivers.

 In the 1930s, such precise time measurements simply weren't possible; a clock of the required accuracy was difficult enough to build in fixed form, let alone portable.
 A high-quality crystal oscillator, for instance, drifts about 1 to 2 seconds in a month, or 1.4×10^-3 seconds per hour.
 This may sound small, but as light travels 300 e6m/s, this represents a drift of 420 km each hour.
 Only a few hours of flight time would render such a system unusable, a situation that remained in force until the introduction of commercial atomic clocks in the 1960s.

 However, it is possible to accurately measure the difference between two signals.
 Much of the development of suitable equipment had been carried out between 1935 and 1938 as part of the efforts to deploy radar systems.
 The UK, in particular, had invested considerable effort in the development of their Chain Home system.
 The radar display systems for Chain Home were based on oscilloscopes (or oscillographs as they were known at time) triggered to start their sweep when the broadcast signal was sent.
 Return signals were amplified and sent into the display, producing a "blip".
 By measuring the distance along the face of the oscilloscope of any blips, the time between broadcast and reception could be measured, thus revealing the range to the target.

 With very slight modification, the same display could be used to time the difference between two arbitrary signals.
 For navigational use, any number of identifying characteristics could be used to differentiate the primary from secondary signals.
 In this case, the portable receiver triggered its trace when it received the primary signal.
 As the signals from secondary arrived they would cause a blip on the display in the same fashion as a target on the radar, and the exact delay between the primary and secondary easily determined.